 Christmas for Russian Orthodox Christians is celebrated on 7 January.
 The Julian or Old Style calendar is 13 days behind the official calendar.
 The Russian Orthodox Church follows the Old Rite.

 According to tradition, at midnight, from small to large, everyone goes to church for Christmas mass.
 At the Christmas table, the custom is to put money and hay under the tablecloth to attract wealth to the house.
-These are not removed from under the tablecloth until the old-fashioned Epiphany on 19 January.
+These are removed from under the tablecloth when the old-fashioned Epiphany on 19 January.
 According to tradition, a woman in the household must fetch a bucket of water from a well, a lake, or running water on Christmas morning.